Bottom ash: Environmental impacts

 In the United States, coal ash is a major component of the nation's industrial waste stream.
 In 2017, 38.2 e6ST of fly ash, and 9.7 e6ST of bottom ash, were generated.
 Coal contains trace levels of arsenic, barium, beryllium, boron, cadmium, chromium, thallium, selenium, molybdenum, and mercury, many of which are highly toxic to humans and other life.
 Coal ash, a product of combustion, concentrates these elements and can contaminate groundwater or surface waters if there are leaks from an ash pond.

 Most U.S. power plants do not use geomembranes, leachate collection systems, or other flow controls often found in municipal solid waste landfills.
 Following a 2008 failure that caused the Tennessee Valley Authority's Kingston Fossil Plant coal fly ash slurry spill, the U.S. Environmental Protection Agency (EPA) began developing regulations that would apply to all ash ponds in the U.S. The EPA published its "Part A" final rule for Coal Combustion Residuals (CCR) on August 28, 2020, requiring all unlined ash ponds to retrofit with liners or close by April 11, 2021.
 Some facilities may apply to obtain additional time—up to 2028—to find alternatives for managing ash wastes before closing their surface impoundments.
-EPA published its "CCR Part B" rule on November 12, 2020, which allows certain facilities to use an alternative liner, based on a demonstration that human health and the environment will not be affected.
+EPA published its "CCR Part B" rule on November 12, 2020, which would allow certain facilities to use an alternative liner, based on a demonstration that human health and the environment will not be affected.
 Further litigation on the CCR regulation is pending as of 2021.
+In 2020, several facilities applied for alternate liner demonstrations under the Part B rule.
+EPA has not made final determinations on the applications as of early 2026.

 Ash recycling

 Bottom ash can be extracted, cooled, and conveyed using dry ash handling technology.
 When left dry, the ash can be used to make concrete, bricks, and other useful materials.
 There are also several environmental benefits.
 Bottom ash may be used as raw alternative material, replacing earth or sand or aggregates, for example in road construction and in cement kilns (clinker production).
 A noticeable other use is as growing medium in horticulture (usually after sieving).
 In the United Kingdom it is known as furnace bottom ash (FBA), to distinguish it from incinerator bottom ash (IBA), the non-combustible elements remaining after incineration.
 A pioneer use of bottom ash was in the production of concrete blocks used to construct many high-rise flats in London in the 1960s.